 So how could a club with reported debts of €500m afford to build a new stadium?
 Well, the answer lies close to home.
-Atlético Madrid owns the Estadio Vicente Calderón, and FCC, a leading Spanish construction company, coveted the land that it and the adjoining Mahou Beer Factory stand on.
-In return for this piece of prime real estate, FCC will build Atléti a modern stadium on the site of La Peineta at little or potentially no cost.
-The proposed cost of the build will be €270m.
-All Atléti would have to pay is approximately €40m to the City of Madrid who owns the land on which La Peineta stands.
-This will be paid in a series of debentures made up of free tickets granted to the city over a ten year period.
-However, if Madrid was to successfully bid for the 2024 Olympiad, the stadium would be used to host the games.
+Atlético Madrid owns the Estadio Vicente Calderón, and FCC, a leading Spanish construction company, coveted the land that it and the adjoining Mahou Beer Factory stood on.
+In return for this piece of prime real estate, FCC offered to build Atléti a modern stadium on the site of La Peineta at little or potentially no cost.
+The proposed cost of the build was €270m.
+All Atléti would have to pay was approximately €40m to the City of Madrid who owned the land on which La Peineta stands.
+This would be paid in a series of debentures made up of free tickets granted to the city over a ten year period.
+However, if Madrid was to successfully bid for a future Olympiad, the stadium would be used to host the games.
 This would result in the club having to relocate for a period of 12 months whilst the lower tier of the stadium is covered with a temporary platform holding the athletics track.
 As a result of this inconvenience, Atléti would be paid compensation of, you guessed it, €40m.